chamisshe/CLoAn/README.md

     git clone git@github.com:chamisshe/CLoAn.git
 ```

-Next, you'll want to create a python virtual environment to install the required python packages.
+Next, you'll want to run the included setup-scripts.
+This will create a virtual environment, install the required packages and create the necessary folder structure.

 <details>

-<summary>Mac/Linux</summary>
+**<summary>Mac/Linux</summary>**

 On a UNIX-based system, run the following commands: